 The purpose of the wet weather inspection of representative monitoring points is to locate areas in need of additional controls.
 The inspections will be conducted during measurable storm events at the frequency identified in Table 2-3.
-Collection, analysis, and interpretation of samples and the resultant chemical data will be guided by the QAPP which is included as Appendix C of this plan.
+Collection, analysis, and interpretation of samples and the resultant chemical data will be guided by the QAPP.